Through The Fibro Fog

 Recipe tip: scatter the pumpkin on one side of your baking tray so you have room to add the cauliflower later!

-pumpkin soup ingredients in a pot labelled number three.
+roast pumpkin cauliflower soup ingredients in a pot labelled number three.

-pumpkin soup being blended in a pot by an immersion blender labelled number four.
+pumpkin cauliflower soup being blended in a pot by an immersion blender labelled number four.

 Step 3